ToxicMotherLucker/ltnc/README.md

 - Block Reward : 5 LightningCash - halved every 8 400 000 blocks

-- Synchronising the wallet takes about 1 hour with a normal download speed.
+- Synchronising the wallet takes about 2 hours with a normal download speed.

-LightningCash is based on LitecoinCash Core, Litecoin Core and Bitcoin Core's open source codes.
+LightningCash is based on LightningCash-Gold, LitecoinCash Core, Litecoin Core and Bitcoin Core's open source codes.
-LightningCash is an independant coin and is not associated in any way with LitecoinCash.
+LightningCash is an independant coin and is not associated in any way with LitecoinCash or LightningCash-Gold.

 License
 -------

-Lightning Cash Core is released under the terms of the MIT license.
+LightningCash Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

-You can fork LitecoinCash-Gold github's repository, tweak the code and suggest pull request if you have bug fixes or improvements to propose.
+You can fork LightningCash github's repository, tweak the code and suggest pull request if you have bug fixes or improvements to propose.

 Testing
 -------